Mauritius: Risk Assessment

 - English/French bilingualism

-- Trading and economic reliance on Europe (tourism, construction)
+- Commercial and economic dependence on Europe (tourism, construction)

 - Lack of skilled workers

 Robust growth despite weak exports

 In 2018, growth should be in line with that observed in 2017.
 The weakness of exports, particularly to the key markets of France and the United Kingdom, will continue to be a drag on the expansion of activity in the manufacturing sector (especially textiles) and agriculture.
 In particular, the sugar sector could suffer from the end, in October 2017, of production quotas in the European Union, the main destination of Mauritian sugar.
 Tourism and financial services will continue to drive growth in 2018 but are expected to grow at a slightly slower pace than in the past.
 The amendment of the provisions of the non-double taxation agreement with India could compromise the status of Mauritius as a preferential investment vehicle to India and thus constrain the financial sector.
 Public investment will support construction and should offset weak exports.
 Although still constrained by the weakness of some export sectors, household consumption should be driven by the return of confidence.